Ernyoke/ervin-szilagyi-static-site/src/resume.md

     - Gather requirements from the external clients, actively participate in client and internal agile meetings;
     - Develop REST-based Web Services used by third parties and implement REST end-points;
     - Secure REST endpoints using Spring Security.
 Write and generate documentation for these end-points using Swagger;
-    - Initiate extensive refactorings of older functionalities, focus on the usage of design patterns;
+    - Initiate extensive code refactoring initiatives for older functionalities, focus on the usage of design patterns;
     - Integrate with the external services which were exposing both REST and SOAP end-points;
     - Create user-friendly GUIs using HTML, CSS and Javascript, implement single-page front-end applications using Angular;
     - Extensively involved in code reviews (platforms used: BitBucket);